- Office of Undergraduate Admissions

 As a student, you’ll benefit from the diversity of experiences available to you and be surprised by the flexibility of options.
 Educational studies majors go on to develop educational programs or curriculum and work in various informal learning environments and nonprofit organizations.
 Many work with youth and underserved populations.

 Milwaukee has a strong nonprofit community, and you’ll have the opportunity to be putting what you learn into practice.
 In your final year, as an Educational Studies major, you’ll have a yearlong internship in a local nonprofit, recreational, or civic organization; as an Educational Studies minor, you will have a semester-long internship.
-Our Community Advisory Board is made up of organizations in the area who not only will host students for their internships, but are also very involved in providing input into the curriculum and learning experiences of the program.
+Learn more about community member Julia Magnasco of First Stage and one of our first student interns, Bri Cross, in her placement with SHARP Literacy.

 The College of Education is structured so that you graduate with a second major.
 You’ll also work directly with an adviser to personalize your studies based on career goals.
 This way, you’ll be fully prepared to leverage your educational studies focus in the area that matters the most to you.